 There are a couple of other standards of evidence that are less common, but they are used in other types of civil cases.
 They include:

 - Clear and convincing evidence.
 This standard is higher than the preponderance of the evidence.
 It means that a particular fact is more likely to be true than not to be true.
 It’s sometimes referred to as a “high probability” that something is true.
-This standard is often used in family law related cases
+This standard is often used in family law-related cases in accordance with the Official Code of Georgia (OCGA) § 15-11-440.

 - Substantial evidence.
 This standard is a lower one.
 It means that a party has shown enough evidence that would allow a reasonable mind to conclude that something is true.
 It is “adequate” rather than convincing or based on the weight of the evidence.
 This standard is commonly used in administrative proceedings.